Raffaele Pettazzoni: Biography

 Raffaele Pettazzoni was born 1883 in San Giovanni in Persiceto, province of Bologna, graduated in Italian literature, studied at the University of Bologna and specialized there in 1905 with a degree in archaeology at the Italian School of Archaeology.
 In 1909 he was appointed Inspector to the Prehistoric and Ethnographic Museum in Rome.

 In 1923, he became professor of history at the Royal University of Rome, and in 1924 presented his first university course in the history of religion.
 Pettazzoni introduced this discipline in the Italian academic world and went on to become one of the most important figures in his homecountry.
 He became renowned as one of the first scholars to apply the methods of comparative history to the study of religions.
 Among his students in Rome there were also Angelo Brelich and Dario Sabbatucci, two other major historians of religion that have founded the so-called "Roman School" (Scuola di Roma).
 He served as director of the History of Religions and Folklore for the Italian Encyclopedia (Enciclopedia Italiana) from 1925 to 1937, in 1933 he was named Academic of Italy, and in 1938 signed the "Manifesto of Race" promulgated by the Fascist regime of Italy.

+The above-mentioned issue concerning the endorsement of the "Manifesto" is controversial, since Pettazzoni's signature does not appear on the racial document published first on July 15, 1938, anonymously.
+At a later time, on July 25, a circular letter from the National Fascist Party (PNF) revealed the names of ten scholars who had either authored or supported the propositions, among whom Pettazzoni is not included.
+However, his name is in a list of approximately 330 names published in 1995, referring to a "Census of racists" or "List of Italian personalities who publicly supported the racist measures of the Fascist Regime", disclosed without citing the source where the list originated.
+It may refer to the "Census" promoted by the Ministry of National Education between August 19th and September 30th, 1938, aimed at identifying the presence of "Aryans" in scientific, literary, and artistic Italian institutions, in view of the Italian Racial Laws promulgated by the Fascist regime of Italy.
+This inquiry was conducted through self-declarations using questionnaires and information sheets submitted to the ministerial offices, including those from Pettazzoni at the Royal Academy of Italy.

-Following the end of World War II, he became a member of the national Accademia dei Lincei, President of the International Association of History of Religions in 1950, and editor-in-chief of the academic journal Numen.
+Following the end of World War II, he became a member of the national Accademia dei Lincei, President of the International Association for the History of Religions (IAHR) in 1950, and editor-in-chief of the academic journal Numen.
 He retired from teaching at the end of the 1952–1953 academic year, having reached retirement age.
 He died in Rome in 1959.